Frequently Asked Questions About Investing

 A share of common stock (non-voting member units) may not provide voting rights to its holder, unless or until the investment is converted into an equity stake with voting rights.
 If and when you receive voting shares in a company, your voting rights will likely be diluted when the company raises additional funds.

 Once you have committed to an investment, you can change your mind anytime up to 48 hours before a close, and you will receive a full refund of your investment commitment.
-Investments cannot be cancelled within 48 hours of the time the raise ends or before the raise closes.
+Investments cannot be canceled within 48 hours of the time the raise ends or before the raise closes.
 You can cancel at any point up until you hit the 48 hour window.
 If the investment opportunity is going to close earlier than identified at the beginning of the Raise, and you have committed to invest in that project, you will receive a five day notice via email notifying you that the raise is closing.
-If the project makes what’s called a “material change”, a change that could reasonably be expected to have a significant effect on the value of the securities or the company itself, the company must file an update to their campaign, known as a Form C/A. You will receive a notification within five business days and will be required to reconfirm your investment, otherwise it will be canceled and your funds will be refunded.
+If the project makes what’s called a “material change”, a change that could reasonably be expected to have a significant effect on the value of the securities or the company itself, the company must file an update to their campaign, known as a Form C/A. You will receive a notification within five business days and will be required to reconfirm your investment commitment, otherwise it will be canceled and your funds will be refunded.

 Valuation and capitalization: